 The university continues to work with its post-secondary partners to explore opportunities for sharing resources, both physical and operational, for the mutual benefit of Campus Alberta.
 The university has a significant intellectual resource base and capacity to assist and support Campus Alberta institutions as requested.
-When reviewing capital and operational needs of the sector, synergies and economies of scale could be realized through joint use of our physical assets (i.e. Book and Records Depository, Curatorial Research Facilities, and Student Housing).
-There is also an opportunity to leverage the operational and administrative skills (i.e.: project management, cost control, sustainability, procurement) within the Campus Alberta model to the advantage of the various institutions and the ministry.
+When reviewing capital and operational needs of the sector, synergies and economies of scale could be realized through joint use of our physical assets (e.g., Book and Record Depository, curatorial research facilities, and student housing).
+There is also an opportunity to leverage the operational and administrative skills (e.g., project management, cost control, sustainability, procurement) within the Campus Alberta model to the advantage of the various institutions and the ministry.